TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

 ### Pages

--   [ ] **The main page** Здесь должен выводиться список покемонов плашками.
-        В каждой плашке должна быть картинка покемона, его имя и кнопка "Поймать". Если покемон уже пойман - кнопка должна быть `disabled`. При нажатии на покемона - нужно переходить на страничку покемона.
--   [ ] **A pokemon page** Здесь должна выводится информация по указанному
-        покемону: id, имя, картинка, статус (пойман или нет). Если покемон пойман, то нужно еще показывать дату его поимки.
+-   [ ] **The main page** Contains tiles with diferent pokemons.
+Each tile should have a picture of a pokemon, its name and a "Catch" button.
+If a pokemon is already caught, then a button should be disabled.
+When a pokemon is clicked, a user should be redirected to a pokemon page.
+-   [ ] **A pokemon page** Contains information for a given pokemon, such as an ID, a name, a picture, whether it is caught.
+If a pokemon is indeed caught, a date when a pokemon was caught should additionally be shown.
--   [ ] **The caught pokemons page** Здесь логика точно такая же, как и на главной странице, за исключением того, что выводиться должны только пойманные покемоны.
+-   [ ] **The caught pokemons page** Is same as the main page but only caught pokemons should be shown.

 ## Recommendations